(The Internet-Famous Soda That is Way Better Than it Should Be)

 What Dirty Dr. Pepper Tastes Like

-Trying to explain this drink to someone who hasn’t had it is tricky but here’s the best way I can describe it:
+It is hard to explain this drink to someone who has never tried it but this is the best description I can give it:

 - First sip: classic Dr. Pepper fizz